cal-adapt/cae-notebooks/user-contributions/README.md

 # User Contributions

-This folder contains notebooks and projects contributed by users of the Cal-Adapt: Analytics Engine.
+This folder contains notebooks and projects contributed by users of the Cal-Adapt: Analytics Engine (CAE / AE).
 We welcome and appreciate community contributions that demonstrate innovative uses of climate data and analytics.

+Many tools in this folder have been designed around the `climakitae` package: a powerful Python toolkit for climate data analysis and retrieval from the Cal-Adapt: Analytics Engine.
+If you are new to this package, please head over to the  [`climakitae` Github Repository](https://github.com/cal-adapt/climakitae) to learn about it.

 > [!NOTE]
-> While we are happy to host user contributed code, the notebooks and projects in this folder have not been vetted by the Cal-Adapt: Analytics Engine team for best practices, coding standards, and adherance to Cal-Adapt: Analytics Engine guidance.
+> While we are happy to host user contributed code, the notebooks and projects in this folder have not been vetted by the CAE team for best practices, coding standards, and adherance to CAE guidance.

 ## Using These Contributions